markriedl/coinrun-game-ai-assignment/README.md

 3. Turn on GPU support with Edit >> Notebook settings

-4. Run the first 8 lines of code by pressing the triangles to the left of each code block.
+4. Run all the cells in the "Installation", "Startup", "Globals", and "Reference" sections of the notebook.
+To run the code in a cell, pressing the triangle to the left of each code block.
+If you are asked to restart the runtime, do so.

-Instead of editing main.py, you can edit and run the functions directly in the notebook.
+5. Edit the code cells in the "Implementation" section.
+Run the cells after editing to overwrite previous code.

+6. Run the cells under "Unit Testing", "Training", and "Evaluation"

 ## Deep Q Network